 Penicillin belongs to the beta-lactam family comprising a four-membered beta-lactam ring, which binds with the DD-transpeptidase and inhibits the growth of bacterial cell walls.
-Without a cell wall to protect, the bacteria become vulnerable to the outer water and molecular pressures, leading to their death.
+Without a cell wall to protect them, the bacteria become vulnerable to outer water and molecular pressures, leading to their death.

 However, only gram-positive bacteria have thick cell walls as they contain high levels of peptidoglycan.
 Meanwhile, gram-negative bacteria include thinner cell walls and are surrounded by a lipopolysaccharide (LPS) layer that prevents antibiotics from entering the cell.
 That’s why penicillin only works against gram-positive bacteria as it contains a high level of DD-transpeptidase.

-This is why doctors suggest ciprofloxacin dose instead of penicillin to patients infected with gram-negative bacteria.
+This is why doctors suggest ciprofloxacin doses instead of penicillin to patients infected with gram-negative bacteria.

 How long should I take Ciprofloxacin 500mg?

-The duration of ciprofloxacin intake widely differs upon an individual and the type/severity of the infection.
+The duration of the treatment widely differs on an individual and the type/severity of the infection.
 Your doctor may prescribe you a 3-7 day course for uncomplicated UTI and kidney infections, whereas your dosage may increase up to a couple of weeks for severe infections.
 Ciprofloxacin can treat some infections within one day as well.
 Meanwhile, infections like plague or anthrax exposure may take weeks or months to clear up.

 What does Ciprofloxacin treat?